kevin-neves/golang-restApi-with-docker/README.md

 Following best practices, I've created the server's Dockerfile to be ran in two steps:

 1. Create an image, copying the project's files and building the server application
-2. Create a fresh Alpine Linux image and copying the builded project into it.
+2. Create a fresh Alpine Linux image and copying the built project into it.

 ```
 ## Dockerfile